Road Trip Part 4 of 6: Moab, UT

 I planned for us to eat breakfast at Comb Ridge Bistro since Keith and I had been there before and loved the blue corn pancakes.
 Unfortunately, they were closed when we arrived, even though online hours stated they would be open.
 We were disappointed but found the Yak Cafe in Blanding as a good backup option.
 This place reminded us of the hole-in-the-wall restaurants in Indiana and we enjoyed the meal to prepare us for the day.

 Check out our Video

-We arrived just south of Moab and stopped at a roadside attraction, The Hole N’ the Rock, that features an amazing house carved into the enormous red rock of the area.
-This home and it’s story are quite impressive and surely unique.
+We arrived just south of Moab and stopped at a roadside attraction, The Hole N' the Rock, which features an amazing house carved into the enormous red rock of the area.
+This home and its story are quite impressive and surely unique.
 I’d recommend the $6.00 tour to learn about the man and woman who created this one-of-a-kind structure they called home.